Chapter 33 - Reevaluations

 Documenting the Outcome

-The NEPA/CEQA Re-validation form is used to document the determination of whether: 1) the original Draft EIS remains valid, or 2) additional documentation is needed to keep the document valid, or 3) a supplemental EIS or a new DEIS is required.
-If Caltrans, specifically the senior environmental planner/branch chief, concludes that a supplemental EIS or a new DEIS is required, proceed accordingly (refer to Chapter 32, Environmental Impact Statement).
+The NEPA/CEQA Re-validation form is used to document the determination of whether: 1) the original DEIS remains valid, or 2) additional documentation is needed to keep the document valid, or 3) a supplemental EIS or a new DEIS is required.
+If Caltrans, specifically the Environmental Branch Chief/Manager, concludes that a supplemental EIS or a new DEIS is required, proceed accordingly (refer to Chapter 32, Environmental Impact Statement).

 Internal Review and Approval for Consultation/Reevaluation

 As discussed in the Triggers for Consultation or Reevaluation section above (specifically the "Documenting the Outcome" subsections), documentation of consultations/reevaluations is done by completing the NEPA/CEQA Re-validation Form.
-The District Environmental Branch Chief in consultation with the Project Manager and the Project Development Team has overall responsibility for ensuring that consultation and/or reevaluation is completed in accordance with the Joint Federal Highway Administration – California Division/California Department of Transportation Regulatory Guidance on NEPA Consultation/ Reevaluation (Joint Guidance).
+The District Environmental Branch Chief in consultation with the Project Manager and the Project Development Team has overall responsibility for ensuring that consultation and/or reevaluation is completed.
 There is no mandated HQ review during consultation/reevaluation; care should be taken, however, to check the district's Quality Control Plan regarding district procedures for consultation/reevaluations.
-In accordance with the signature authorities established under the NEPA Assignment, approval of the consultation/reevaluation requires the signature of a Senior Environmental Planner.
+In accordance with the signature authorities established under NEPA Assignment, approval of the consultation/reevaluation requires the signature of an Environmental Branch Chief/Manager.
 After documenting approval of the consultation/reevaluation by completing the NEPA/CEQA Re-validation form, the approved NEPA/CEQA Re-validation form must be placed in project file.

 Public Circulation of a Reevaluation